How to Use Portion Control for Weight Loss

 3. Load Up with Veggies

-"Fill up your plate!" is not often linked to cutting calories and weight loss.
+"Fill up your plate!" is not often recommended when trying to cut calories and lose weight.
 However, non-starchy veggies such as salad greens, carrots, and peppers are low in calories but abundant in nutrients.

 4. Use Small Plates